 There are multiple features in NordVPN’s arsenal that boost online privacy on Windows.
 Some of these include Onion over VPN, kill switch, DoubleVPN, and CyberSec.

-The company has a good logging policy for the privacy-sensitive users and offers top-notch security for users needing better overall protection on Windows 7, 8, and 8.1.
+The company has a good logging policy for privacy-sensitive users and offers top-notch security for users needing better overall protection on Windows 7, 8, and 8.1.

 Read NordVPN review for further details.